amanchauhan4144/bootstrapFirstAssignment/README.md

  I  have also used components of bootstrap like modal which opens after clicking on home icon on navbar.

 # Technologies Used :-
-1.HTML5: For structuring the content of web pages.
+*HTML5: For structuring the content of web pages.

-2.CSS3: For styling and layout design.
+*CSS3: For styling and layout design.
-3.Bootstrap 5: For responsive design, pre-built components, and utility classes.
+*Bootstrap 5: For responsive design, pre-built components, and utility classes.
-4.JavaScript (Bundler): For interactive elements and enhanced user experience.
+*JavaScript (Bundler): For interactive elements and enhanced user experience.
-5.Popper Plugin for Tooltip.
+*Popper Plugin for Tooltip.

 # Description :-
 1- The first container contains the navigation bar and the basic information of the swimming institute.